Debt Settlement Companies Charge too Much – Settling Debt Yourself is Better

 I am assuming that your credit card debts have gone unpaid for more than 6 months so you will mostly be working with debt collectors and debt buyers at this point.
 Contacting collection agencies and working out an arrangement to settle the accounts is not rocket science.
 There is, however, a science to it, and it mostly consists of strategy.

 When Negotiating, Who the Debt Collectors are Matter

 Who was the original creditor and where is the debt placed now?
 If an agency has the debt on assignment from your credit card bank, how long have they had it and was it placed with an agency prior?
 If the debt has been purchased, by whom?
 Not all buyers settle debts at the same rates and not all buyers or agencies offer the same payment terms, where the reduced amount can be paid over many months, as opposed to a lump sum or shorter term payment durations.

 Have any of the accounts been placed with a collection law firm?
 If so, this fact would impact the priority given to each account.

 The state you reside in could change your debt settlement plan strategy.
 For instance, if you live in a state that has more advantageous consumer protection laws like North Carolina, Texas, Pennsylvania, Florida and some others, you have an element of time being more on your side than someone in New Jersey and other states lacking robust consumer protection laws.

-Then there is the number one ingredient that goes into baking a debt settlement cake; the amount of money you can pull together over a specific period of time in order to follow through with the credit card settlement plan design.
+Then there is the number one ingredient that goes into baking a settling debt yourself or having someone help settle it for you; the amount of money you can pull together over a specific period of time in order to follow through with the credit card settlement plan design.
 We can cover as much of that as you like right here on the site.

-Anyone with questions or concerns about negotiating and settling with debt collectors yourself can post in the comments below for feedback.
+Anyone with questions or concerns about negotiating and settling debt yourself can post in the comments below for feedback.